 The marbled Japanese Saga Beef was the most incredible thing I’ve ever tasted.
 It’s hard to put into words just how crazy good it was.
 Jason is a foodie and I swear when he was eating that steak, it’s the happiest I’ve ever seen him.
 He was literally speechless and halfway through the dish he excused himself to use the bathroom.
 When he came back, he dropped to one knee, opened a ring box with the diamond ring of my dreams, and asked me to marry him!
 I said ‘YES!’ immediately, and then the rest of the dinner was a bit of a love-bubble blur!
 I keep joking now that the Saga Beef tipped him over the edge – it sealed the proposal deal because he knew it couldn’t get any better!

 Our chef then free-handed a super sweet ‘congratulations’ message at unbelievable speed on the grill.
 I looked away for a second and an entire message had been written out in salt or sugar, and a special cake appeared in front of us.
 We took a few quick photos on our phone (so please excuse a few iPhone shots below), but out of nowhere a huge tropical storm hit!
 We were moved to one of the alfresco pavilions on the balcony for dessert just as the heavy rain hit, and their signature glow-in-the-dark ‘WOW’ dessert platter arrived.
 But before we could take a single bite, the rain turned torrential and the pavilion started flooding around our table.
 The staff ran back in and said they would need to move us again, this time into the main restaurant.
 But to get there we had to walk back across the walkway with sharks below.
 Jason and I had two waiters each, one either side of us with huge golf umbrellas shielding us from the rain that was coming in from both directions.
 It would have been no more than five meters, but we were so saturated, it was like we’d jumped into a pool in all our clothes.
 The whole thing was hilarious, until we were given the tragic news – our ‘WOW’ dessert didn’t survived.
 In our waiter’s words, “it went into the wind”.
-Our dining experience at Tapasake will forever been the most fun and memorable meal of our lives!
+Our dining experience at Tapasake will forever be the most fun and memorable meal of our lives!

 The morning after the proposal, we floated into the island’s world-class ESPA spa where treatments range from facials and massages, to five-day wellness programmes.
 We were continuing the romance with a 60-minute couples massage.
 What I loved about this massage is that while we were having our feet soaked and massages, we were asked to choose a crystal to keep on us throughout the massage.
 I’m a big believer in crystal therapy, so I loved this touch.
 We then enjoyed a personalised full-body aromatherapy massage and a warm rose quartz crystal scalp massage.
 It was absolute bliss, and my only complaint was that 60-minutes wasn’t long enough.
 But if I’m honest, I think even if this was a two-hour treatment, I’d still want it to be longer – it was that good!